-Seminar exploring the variety of texts that have been identified as "postmodern" and the debates that continue to surround that term.
-Topics include postmodernism's engagement with modernism, race, gender, technology, and economics.
-Authors include Pynchon, Vonnegut, Reed, Acker and DeLillo.
-Prerequisite: Sophomore status or consent.
-Offered spring of odd-numbered years.
+Discussion-based course exploring the variety of texts that have been identified as "postmodern" and the debates that continue to surround that term.
+Topics include postmodernism's engagement with questions of modernism, race, gender, technology, and economics, studying works by authors such as Acker, DeLillo, Hagedorn, Pynchon, Reed, and Vonnegut.
+Prerequisite: sophomore status or consent.
+Offered in selected semesters.